Hawksmoor (restaurant): Locations

-As of 2025, Hawksmoor operates seven restaurants in London, in Air Street, Borough, Guildhall, Knightsbridge, Seven Dials, Spitalfields, and Wood Wharf.
+As of 2026, Hawksmoor operates eight restaurants in London, in Air Street, Borough, Guildhall, Knightsbridge, Seven Dials, Spitalfields,Wood Wharf and St Pancras.
 Outside London, the group has restaurants in Edinburgh, Manchester and Liverpool.
-Internationally, Hawksmoor has restaurants in New York City, Chicago and Dublin.
+Internationally, Hawksmoor has restaurants in New York City, Chicago, Boston and Dublin.

 Awards

 In February 2020, Hawksmoor was recognised at the Best Companies to Work For special awards 2020 in the "Innovation in Engagement" category.